The Jakarta Post: Online edition

 The Jakarta Post features an online edition, which includes both print and internet exclusive stories that are free to access.
 There are also news flashes that are developed as they happen.
 The paper hopes to digitise the entirety of its printed stories, with at least 50,000 articles dating to June 1994 already digitised.
 In 2017, The Jakarta Post began charging subscriptions in order to access "premium" online content.

 Bali Daily

 On 9 April 2012 The Jakarta Post launched Bali Daily, a four-page daily newspaper produced in Bali, after noting that 4,900 of the flagship paper's subscribers lived on the resort island.
 Bali Daily ceased printing in 2014.

 Market

 The Jakarta Post is targeted at Indonesian businesspeople, well-educated Indonesians, and foreigners.
-In 1991, 62 percent of the paper's readers were expatriates.
+In 1991, 62 per cent of the paper's readers were expatriates.
 Under Pudjomartono's leadership, it began targeting more Indonesian readers.
-As of 2009, approximately half of its 40,000 readers are middle class Indonesians.
+As of 2009, approximately half of its 40,000 readers were middle class Indonesians.